-The Colombian believes the suspension effectively means there is no longer any "difference between the player who does nothing and one that throws a real punch."
+The Colombian believes that suspension effectively means that there is no longer any "difference between the player who does nothing and one that throws a real punch"

-The Real Madrid star was dismissed after squaring up to Athletic Bilbao duo Carlos Gurpegui and Ander Iturraspe during last weekend's clash between the two sides at San Mames.
+The Real Madrid ace was dismissed after squaring up to Athletic Bilbao duo Carlos Gurpegui and Ander Iturraspe during last weekend's clash between the two sides at San Mames.

 "I think that it's a totally unjustified ban," the former Atletico Madrid striker told AS.
 "Everyone in the world of football without exception knows that Ronaldo did nothing.

-A furious Madrid challenged the severity of the suspension but the appeal was rejected Friday.
+A furious Madrid challenged the severity of the suspension but their appeal was rejected on Friday.